 Accessories are another small thing that can make a big difference.
-By accessories I mean shower curtains, towels, rugs, trash baskets, etc. Changing the shower curtain, and adding matching rugs, trash basket, toothbrush holders and soap dishes can pull the entire room together and give it a fresh, new appearance.
+By accessories I mean shower curtains, towels, rugs, trash baskets, etc. Changing the shower curtain, and adding matching rugs, trash baskets, toothbrush holders, and soap dishes can pull the entire room together and give it a fresh, new appearance.
 Consider hanging a couple of pieces of your favorite artwork on the walls.
 If you have a window or two, add some curtains.
 Consider adding a houseplant or two, perhaps on a wall shelf, or the windowsill, or even hanging from the ceiling.
-This is a personal favorite of mine, and it really adds a pop of color and life into the room.
+This is a personal favorite of mine, and it really adds a pop of color and life to the room.
 Plus, the plant will love the humidity!
 As far as your countertops, keep them clear from clutter, and add a decorative piece such as a vase with flowers, or another touch of color.

 Once you have made your decision on what you want to do, it’s time to go shopping.
 You can spend almost an entire day going from store to store to get everything you need, or you can go to a one-stop shop like Lowe’s or Home Depot where they have practically everything you need, and offer convenient in-store and online ordering.